General (scope, time limits)

 In 2017, the OAR started applying the criteria set by the Audiencia Nacional concerning the appropriate counting of the deadline established by the Asylum Act for completing the border procedure.
 In several rulings, the Court decided that these deadlines had to be computed as 96 hours from the moment the application is made, and not in working days i.e. excluding weekends as the OAR had been doing since summer 2015.
 The situation prior to the ruling had led to longer periods of detention of asylum seekers in border facilities.

 The OAR has reported that the average of the length of the border procedure, including appeal proceedings, is 8 to 10 days.
 When these set time limits are not respected, the application will be channelled in the regular procedure and the person will be admitted to the territory.
 This situation has occurred frequently during 2017 and 2018 due to capacity shortages in OAR following the rise in asylum applications in Spain.
-Applicants were admitted to the territory with a document stating their intention to claim asylum once on Spanish territory, in case they were stopped by the police.
-This practice does not seem to have continued in 2019 and 2020, however.
+However, this practice does not seem to have continued in 2019, 2020 and in 2021.

 Quality of the procedure